Easy Oven Baked Salmon Recipe

 - 1 tablespoon Dijon mustard

-- In a small bowl, whisk together soy sauce, olive oil, honey, Dijon and garlic.
+- In a small bowl, whisk together soy sauce, olive oil, honey, Dijon and minced garlic.

-- Place salmon, skin side down, in the prepared baking dish.
-Pour about 2/3 of the sauce over the salmon, reserving the remaining 1/3 sauce.
+- Place salmon, skin side down, on the prepared baking sheet.
+Reserve ⅓ of the sauce in a clean dish and spoon/brush the remaining ⅔ of the sauce over the salmon.

 - Bake for 15 minutes and then brush on the remaining sauce.
-Bake 2-5 minutes more, until internal temperature of the thickest part of the fish reaches 145 degrees on an instant read thermometer.
+Bake 2-5 minutes more, until internal temperature of the fish reaches 145° F on an instant read thermometer, or salmon is cooked to your desired doneness.
 Serve.

 - You can also cook the salmon cut into 4 individual fillets instead of one large piece.
 Individual fillets will cook through faster, so start checking on them after 12 minutes in the oven.